Intacct consultant using laptop

 Understanding pricing models

-Both platforms use subscription-based pricing, with costs depending on company size, modules, and number of users.
+Both platforms use subscription-based pricing, with Sage Intacct pricing and NetSuite costs depending on company size, modules, and number of users.

 NetSuite has preconfigured solutions, called suites, that are based on common industry and size requirements.
 These are priced competitively and can get customers started on a large ERP fairly quickly.
 However, it’s possible to outweigh these initial savings with customisation costs – these aren’t available until after launch and incur extra charges.